Kagamashi/istio/docs/security.md

 ---

 ### Security at Depth
-- Every point has security check, not just entry point to the network - this is called **security at depth**
+- Every point has a security check, not just the entry point to the network - this is called **security at depth**.
-- Sidecar and Ingress/Exgress proxies work as Policy Enforcement Points
+- Sidecar and Ingress/Egress proxies work as Policy Enforcement Points.